salvaRC/Graphino/README.md

 Please run the [*run_graphino*](run_graphino.py) script for the desired number of lead months h in {1,2, .., 23} (the horizon argument).

+## Citation

+Please consider citing the following paper if you find it, or the code, helpful.
+Thank you!

+    @article{cachay2021world,
+          title={The World as a Graph: Improving El Ni\~no Forecasts with Graph Neural Networks}, author={Salva Rühling Cachay and Emma Erickson and Arthur Fender C. Bucker and Ernest Pokropek and Willa Potosnak and Suyash Bire and Salomey Osei and Björn Lütjens}, year={2021},
+          eprint={2104.05089},
+          archivePrefix={arXiv},
+          primaryClass={cs.LG}
+    }